SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/06 - Chapter 6/README.md

   response.render("photo");
 });
 ```
+Now photo doesn't exist, so we're gonna have to create it(i.e., views/photo.ejs)

 In our `PhotosRouter.js` we want to redirect our user back to the home page to view their photo in the collage so let's do that now by editing a line.